I’m sharing three ideas on how to decorate vintage ironstone for Christmas.

 Flatirons Disc Adhesive Plate Hangers (2″ disc for plates up to 6 inches)

-In the photo below are a mixture of white roses, white hydrangea, pine branches and red berries inside a red Alfred Meakin ironstone pitcher.
+The photo below is a mixture of white roses, white hydrangea, pine branches, and red berries inside a red Alfred Meakin ironstone pitcher.

-Taking white spring flowers and mixing it with the pine branches has a unique look that is just gorgeous!
+Taking white spring flowers and mixing them with the pine branches has a unique look that is just gorgeous!